Egypt reopens three ports after weather improves

-SUEZ, Egypt (Reuters) - Egypt reopened three ports on Thursday that it had shut on Wednesday due to bad weather as conditions improved and winds stabilized, the Red Sea Ports Authority said.
+SUEZ, Egypt, Jan 17 (Reuters) - Egypt reopened three ports on Thursday that it had shut on Wednesday due to bad weather as conditions improved and winds stabilised, the Red Sea Ports Authority said.

 Several Egyptian port cities and the capital Cairo were hit by a severe sandstorm on Wednesday, which prompted the closure of several ports.